 I have worked with a wide range of students and enjoyed each experience.
 I tutored first graders in an after school program for Refugee Resettlement and Immigration Services of Atlanta.
 As a teaching assistant for a study abroad program in tropical field ecology, I regularly worked one-on-one with college students to review research projects, statistics, and any concepts covered in class.
 In addition to these more formal experiences, I have always been willing and eager to help friends to understand the material taught in my classes.
 I found that it helped them and me.
 If I could teach someone else, then I really understood the concepts myself.
 All of these experiences taught me that people learn differently and see concepts from different perspectives.
 I value this diversity of thought and look forward to helping students to find the perspective that works best for them.

-University of Georgia - BA, Anthropology
+Undergraduate Degree: University of Georgia - Bachelor in Arts, Anthropology

 SAT Math: 750